indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

   Has been compiled on Linux with Gnu 5.5.0.
   Has been compiled on Linux with Clang 3.8.0

-  Windows users can install MinGW a GCC port.
+  Windows users can install MinGW, a GCC port.
   Windows users can install MSYS, which provides unix commands, and POSIX utilities for Win32.
   MinGW: "http://www.mingw.org/", "http://www.mingw.org/node/18"